EqualExperts/interview-prep/operability/README.md

   - Ubuntu 22.04.x LTS [ubuntu/jammy64 https://app.vagrantup.com/ubuntu/boxes/jammy64](https://app.vagrantup.com/ubuntu/boxes/jammy64) for deb based distributions

-  - Any other machine images for Linux a current linux distribution of your preference
+  - Any other machine images for a current linux distribution of your preference

   Disk is cheap, set up multiples in case there are any hiccups with one or the other.